 Alternative break programs engage students in experiential learning through community service and volunteerism during their fall (Thanksgiving), winter or spring break.
 The projects the students participate with address issues such as poverty, homelessness, hunger, literacy, HIV/AIDS, education and the environment.
-The objective of the Alternative Breaks program is to involve students in service projects to learn about the problems of a community they would typically not know about.
+The objective of the Alternative Breaks program is to involve students in service projects to learn about a community they would typically not know about.
 The goal is for students to take the intensity of the program/experience and transfer the lessons learned to their own community upon their return.
 We hope students learn how they can become agents of change, make a difference in their community and lead a life of active citizenship.

-2013-2014 Alternative Break Trips
+2015-2016 Alternative Break Trips

-Alternative Winter Break - Environmental Sustainability in the Louisiana Wetlands (Jan 4-11)
+Alternative Winter Break - Environmental Sustainability in the Louisiana Wetlands (Jan 17-23)

-Alternative Spring Break - Give Where You Live in Buffalo, NY (March 16-22)
+Alternative Spring Break - Give Where You Live in Buffalo, NY (March 13-18)

 While staying in Buffalo, students participating in this trip will explore a variety of social issues affecting the Buffalo area.
 Students will volunteer with various community organizations and get a broader sense of the city.
 It is our hope that students will be left with an appreciation of our city and a passion to continue to volunteer and make change in our own backyard.
-(Estimated Trip Cost - $200)
+(Estimated Trip Cost for Students - $200)

-Alternative Spring Break - Habitat for Humanity in Charlottesville, VA (March 16-22)
+Alternative Spring Break - Habitat for Humanity in Charlottesville, VA (March 14-19)

 Volunteers on this trip will work with the international non-profit Habitat for Humanity to provide affordable housing for families in need.
 Habitat for Humanity of Greater Charlottesville was founded in 1991 and works to create simple, decent, affordable housing in partnership with low-income families, volunteers and the communities of greater Charlottesville.
 Over the past two decades, this affiliate has built homes in partnership with more than 100 local low-income families.
-(Estimated Trip Cost - $300)
+(Estimated Trip Cost for Students - $300)

-Alternative Spring Break - Educational Programs in the Dominican Republic (March 15-22)
+Alternative Spring Break - Educational Programs in the Dominican Republic (March 12-19)